Professor - Department of Journalism

 B.A., Penn State University, 1981

 Mindy McAdams teaches production and theory courses about interactive media and online journalism.
 Her book Flash Journalism: How to Create Multimedia News Packages was published by Focal Press/Elsevier in 2005.
-She has trained more than 200 journalists in multimedia skills (at the Miami Herald, Orlando Sentinel, Montreal Gazette, Austin American-Statesman, various state newspaper associations, Nieman Fellows at Harvard, two National Writers Workshops, and several Poynter seminars).
+She has trained hundreds of journalists in digital skills (at the Miami Herald, Orlando Sentinel, Montreal Gazette, Austin American-Statesman, various state newspaper associations, Nieman Fellows at Harvard, two National Writers Workshops, and several Poynter seminars).

 A pioneer in online newspapers, she was No. 15 on the Online Journalism Review's list of 50 "Names to Know" in new media in 1998.
 She joined the UF faculty in 1999.